Donruss: 1970 to 2001, Playoff Corp.

 Playoff Corp. can be traced back to as early as 1970 with a company called Optigraphics.
 At the time, Optigraphics specialized in advanced printing technology.
 Its first sports work was seen in 1983 when 7-Eleven began distributing multiple-image discs utilizing the lenticular printing process which gave an appearance as though the image were moving, or changing –with purchases of Slurpee drinks.

-In 1985 the company obtained baseball licenses and started producing its unique style of cards under the name "Sportflics".
+In 1985, the company obtained baseball licenses and started producing its unique style of cards under the name "Sportflics".
 This also marked the first time any company used full-color photography on the back of sports cards.
 Minus "Magic Motion", but using the same style as its Sportflics cards, it released baseball cards under the Score brand in 1988 and football cards under the Score brand in 1989.

-In 1992 founders and owners Ann Blake and John Flavin divorced.
+In 1992, founders and owners Ann Blake and John Flavin divorced.
 Flavin maintained the Score brand.
 Blake left and founded a new company called Cardz Distribution, which later developed into Playoff Corp. and ultimately gained control of the Score brand, along with Donruss and Leaf, in 1998 when then parent company Pinnacle Brands, Inc. was under bankruptcy.
 Playoff could not obtain Pinnacle/Donruss' baseball and hockey licenses, however.
 Playoff was producing high-end lines of football cards, generating some $25 million in annual revenues.
 With its Pinnacle Brands purchase, Playoff began producing trading cards under the Donruss Elite, Leaf and Score brand names.

 Playoff expanded its business in 2000 by adding a 36000 sqft distribution facility, and developed its Score Entertainment subsidiary to produce Dragonball Z trading cards.

-1988 to 1997, Action Packed

-Action Packed manufactured trading cards from 1988 to 1997.
-Complete sets consisted of few cards to keep collectors happy when opening packages.
-Action Packed created a six-card embossed set in 1988 to show its technique to Major League Baseball and the Major League Baseball Players Association.
-It was not awarded a license.
-Action packed created a single set of basketball cards in 1995, produced football cards from 1990 to 1997, produced hockey cards in 1993 and 1995, produced racing cards in 1990 and from 1992 to 1997, and World Wrestling Federation cards in 1994 and 1995.

-Pinnacle Brands acquired the brand in 1995.